 Court administration, mediators or co parenting educators are not allowed to provide legal advice.
 We recommend that you retain an attorney for divorce proceedings involving custody, division of pension and real estate, large business assets, or other potentially complicated issues.
-You may also choose to hire an attorney on an hourly basis rather than pay a retainer fee.
-There are free attorney services for low income parents through Legal Aid and the Volunteer Attorney Program.
+Even if you will be proceeding without an attorney, which is not unusual and is not always difficult to do, you will still benefit from an hour of consultation with an attorney.
+You can hire an attorney on an hourly basis rather than paying a large retainer fee.
+There are free attorney services for low income parents through Legal Aid and the Volunteer Attorney Program, but the resource is limited and is difficult to access in our experience.

 Family Support Web Resources